No mayo Italian Tuna Salad

 Squeeze the water out of the tuna

-Typically when making a canned tuna dish of any kind, you drain the liquid from the can.
-Ricky takes it one step further.
-He empties the contents of the can into a fine meshed strainer.
-Then he squeezes all the water out with his hands.
-This technique was new to me and is very effective in this recipe.
-With all of the water squeezed out of the tuna it soaks up the juices from the fresh chopped tomatoes and the olive oil while the is resting.
-The end result is not waterlogged or oily.
+Typically when using canned tuna in a dish of any kind, you drain the liquid from the can.
+We are taking it one step further.
+Empty the the can of tuna into a fine meshed strainer set over a bowl.
+Then squeeze all the water out of the tuna with your hands.
+You want the tuna to be as dry as possible so it will later soak up the juices of our freshly chopped tomatoes and our olive oil while it’s resting.

 Prepare the vegetables

-I have found that most red onions in the stores I shop at are pretty big.
+I have found that most red onions where I shop at are pretty big.
 I can’t always find a small one.
-That’s okay with me because I will only cut up as much as I want in my salad and put the rest in a sandwich bag and store it in my deli meat drawer in the refrigerator.
-There’s always something I can use them in or on.
+That’s okay with me.
+I can cut up only as much as I want for my salad and put the rest in a sandwich bag and store it in my deli meat drawer to use at another time.
+There’s always something I can use onions in or on.
 Chopped red onions are great on hot dogs!

 Cut the tomato and the red onion.